Queatz/AiLaAi/Roadmap.md

 https://docs.google.com/presentation/d/1Y0BRk3EHk1AtCz8O2UU-J_BBiK-eeSxmBNnbKtxoP50/edit#slide=id.g144eae74425_0_154

  * [ ] ? ?
-Bubble callout on messages screen to set your name and photo
+Bubble callout on messages screen to set your name and photo if not yet set
  * [ ] ? ?
 Messages badge in bottom bar
  * [ ] ? ? load older messages paged when scrolling up
  * [ ] ? ?
 Reload contacts list on new message as well
  * [ ] ? ?
-Save draft messages
+Save draft messages per group
  * [ ] ? ?
 Also allow pressing go button to submit code/transfer sign in
  * [ ] ? ?
 Ability to report & block an account?
  * [ ] ? ?
 Notifications: show all recent messages in 1 notification group